 \section{Conclusions}

 In this paper we propose a mixed precision one-sided Jacobi SVD algorithm.
-Our algorithm uses QR preconditioning and SVD in a lower precision to produce an initial guess, and then use one-sided Jacobi SVD algorithm in the working precision to refine the solution.
-Special care is taken in converting the solution from the lower precision to the working precision so that the transformed solution is reasonably accurate and enables fast convergence in the refinement process.
+Our algorithm uses QR preconditioning and SVD in a lower precision to produce an initial guess, and then use the one-sided Jacobi SVD algorithm in working precision to refine the solution.
+Special care is taken in converting the solution from lower precision to working precision so that the transformed solution is reasonably accurate and enables fast convergence in the refinement process.
 On the x86-64 architecture our algorithm achieves about \(2\times\) speedup compared to \texttt{DGEJSV}\slash{}\texttt{ZGEJSV} in LAPACK for most test matrices.
-Though a large portion of computations is performed in single precision, the final solution is as accurate as that produced by \texttt{DGEJSV}\slash{}\texttt{ZGEJSV}.
-This is confirmed by both theoretical analysis and numerical experiments.
+Though a large portion of computations is performed in single precision, the final solution is as accurate as that produced by double precision solvers \texttt{DGEJSV}\slash{}\texttt{ZGEJSV}.
+This is confirmed both theoretically and experimentally.

 Our numerical experiments were performed on the x86-64 architecture, where single precision arithmetic is usually twice faster compared to double precision arithmetic.
 The situation becomes different on modern GPUs---the performance gap between lower and higher precision arithmetic is often far larger than \(2\times\), and more floating-point formats (\texttt{fp64}, \texttt{fp32}, \texttt{fp16}, etc.) are available.
 We expect that our algorithm will likely achieve higher speedup on GPUs.
 High performance implementations of the mixed precision Jacobi SVD algorithm on GPUs is planned as our future work.